Ph.D., 2007, University of North Carolina Chapel Hill, School of Public Health , Environmental Science

 Global Water, Sanitation and Hygiene, Environmental Microbiology, Drinking Water Quality, Diarrheal Disease

-Dr. Christine Stauber is an Associate Professor of Environmental Health and the Associate Chair for the Department of Population Health Sciences and Director of the department's Ph.D. program in the School of Public Health.
+Dr. Christine Stauber is an Associate Professor of Environmental Health and the Associate Chair for the Department of Population Health Sciences and Director of the department's Ph.D. program in the School of Public Health at Georgia State University.
 She received her Ph.D. in Environmental Science from the Gillings School of Global Public Health at the University of North Carolina at Chapel Hill and has over 15 years of experience in environmental health sciences.

 For two decades, Dr. Stauber has worked on international issues and has been the recipient of multiple international awards including a faculty Fulbright award to Brazil.
 The overall theme of her research is the examination of environmental exposures in resource-limited settings.
 The majority of this work has focused on the pivotal role of exposure to microbiologically contaminated drinking water and the associated health impact on children.